ucacaxm/DeepLearning_Vision_SimpleExamples/README.md

 * pip install dlib

-Next chose which framework you want to use: TensorFlow with Keras or PyTorch
+Next chose which framework you want to use: TensorFlow with Keras or PyTorch.
+We recommand PyTorch.

+PyTorch
+* To install PyTorch use the pip install commands provided in the web site of [PyTorch](https://pytorch.org/)

 TensorFlow
 * pip install --ignore-installed --upgrade tensorflow